 With the example set by African American artists on behalf of Toni Morrison, it would appear that Asian and Chicano communities might have followed suit with The Los Angeles Times in support of worthy Chicano and Asian American authors who are consistently overlooked for Nobel and Pulitzer prizes.
 Moreover, the same applies for supporting worthy ethnic films deserving of recognition.
 The fact is, awards open doors for actors, actresses and directors to get future projects funded.
 Thus, they carry weight in terms of determining what types of films get made in Hollywood and which ones won’t get made.
 So one cannot say that Oscars and Emmys don’t matter because they do.

-Even though African Americans continue to be discriminated against as much as Chicanos or Asians, one can safely say that one primary reason they tend to be more prominent in sports and entertainment is primarily because they are more willing to risk reprisal or denial by publicly speaking out and calling a spade a spade.
+Even though African Americans continue to be discriminated against as much as Chicanos or Asians, one can safely say that one primary reason they tend to be more prominent in sports and entertainment is primarily because they are more willing to risk reprisal or denial by publicly speaking out against discrimination.
 For example, African Americans did not hesitate to speak out, ahead of time, the year that both Hallie Berry and Denzel Washington won Academy Awards.
 Afterwards, many were equally willing to point out that Denzel was denied awards for playing non-stereotypical, positive and compelling roles such as Malcom X and Hurricane Carter, while rewarded for portraying a crooked cop.
-The point is, the “squeaky wheel” is the one that usually gets oiled, and when groups do not collectively get together and speak out against discrimination, the dominant group who discriminates gets to do so with impunity.
-On the other hand, since ethnic groups suffer similar forms of discrimination, it would behoove communities of color to band together to reveal the hidden cloak of cultural racism collectively, instead of alienating themselves and banning together against other oppressed groups.
-Martin Luther King was right when he said that “an injustice anywhere in the world is a threat to justice anywhere in the world.”
-Thus, the best way to break through this invisible barrier is through collective bargaining in large groups.
-The civil rights marches prevailed because people of all races came together to end segregation.
-Case in point: the “Brown Out” only worked when prominent blacks joined with browns in Hollywood came together to protest the lack of programming for Chicanos on mainstream television.
+The point is, the “squeaky wheel” is the one that gets oiled, and when groups do not collectively get together and speak out against discrimination, the dominant group who discriminates gets to do so with impunity.
+On the other hand, since ethnic groups suffer similar forms of discrimination, it would behoove communities of color to band together to fight cultural racism collectively, instead of alienating themselves, fighting separate battles, or fighting against each other.
+The best way to win is through collective bargaining in large numbers.
+After all, the “Brown Out” worked when blacks and browns in Hollywood came together to protest the lack of programming for Chicanos on mainstream television.

 Part of the problem was that while Blacks were fighting for desegregation and integration in the 60’s, Chicano’s had already waged their own separate civil rights movement during the 1940’s.
 (McWilliams 245-256).
 For example, in 1947 Mexico’s ambassador to the United States asked U.S. citizens to make “a sincere, determined effort to do away with racial prejudices” against Chicanos (McWilliams 244).
 Timing is everything, however.
 It appears that the Chicano civil rights movement began before the American public was ready to embrace real change.
 Moreover, Chicanos “did not achieve political power” during the 60’s due to extremely low voter registration, which caused Chicanos to be ignored by the Democratic Party (Acuna 318).
 Moreover, although the Chicano population has “increased from about two million in 1930 to … almost nine million in 1980, its members have obtained little decision making power” (McWilliams 285).
 Low voter registration continues to be a problem that prevents Chicano’s from being courted by some politicians, even thought Bush wooed the Cuban population in Florida because that state was crucial to his campaign.